Julianne Hough Memorializes Lexi And Holly, Two Special Members Of Her Family

 “so so so so much love for you, Julianne. pure chills. there is nothing like an animal’s love. sending you so much love today and always,” stated another admirer, who added a sparkling pink heart emoji to her caring thoughts.

-“Sending you so much love mama your care for them is a beautiful example to all of us on how to love unconditionally,” said a third fan, who added a red heart emoji to her thoughtful statement.
+“…your care for them is a beautiful example to all of us on how to love unconditionally,” said a third fan, who added a red heart emoji to her thoughtful statement.

-“Thank you for snoring so loud to make set days more fun and eating pizza with me at The Grove on Mondays!
-Love you baby girls!
-Jules, thank you for sharing your strength,” stated hairstylist Jill Buck, who spoke directly to Lexi, Holly, and Julianne as she also sprinkled red heart emoji throughout her comment.

-Julianne’s husband, Brooks Laich, also memorialized the couple’s companions who the 36-year-old Canadian hockey player called “their children” on his Instagram page.
-He talked about how thankful he is for the support he and Julianne has been given during this troubled time and he also talked directly to Lexi and Holly, thanking them for “softening [his] heart.”
+Julianne’s husband, Brooks Laich, also memorialized the couple’s companions.
+The 36-year-old Canadian hockey player called the dogs “their children” on his Instagram page.
+He also talked about how thankful he was for the support he and Julianne have been given during this troubled time.
+He then talked directly to Lexi and Holly, thanking them for “softening [his] heart.”

 View this post on Instagram